sandover/sandover.github.io/content/index.md

 ---
 # accenture :: interactive wall

 "The Wall" was the earliest multi-touch, high-performance pixel wall to see daily use in public.
-After less than two years of development, The Wall went live and was usable by the general public in O’Hare, JFK, and other airports starting in 2006.
-These systems remained operational for nearly 10 years after their debut.
+Less than two years after inception, The Wall was deployed for daily public use at O’Hare, JFK, and other airports, beginning in 2006.
+Some of these systems remained operational for nearly 10 years after their debut.

 The Wall was developed entirely by a team of three people at the Accenture Technology Labs.
 It was also the subject of a number research papers we wrote, some of which are still referenced in HCI literature; and it played a pioneering role in the domain of public interactive technology experiences.